a-komrowski/RAILS/README.md

 ---

-**Note**: This project is designed for research and analysis purposes.
+**Note**: This project is designed for research and analysis purposes focused on railbed condition assessment.
 Ensure compliance with data privacy regulations and operator agreements when working with transportation infrastructure data.